LSAT Scores/LSAT 127

 What Is an LSAT 127 Score?

 An LSAT 127 is approximately the 1st percentile.
 You need about 22 of 76 questions correct.
-Bottom 15% — see the study guides linked below.
+Bottom 15%: well below the median for law school admissions.

 Percentile